Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Data

-The analysis presented in this work uses the outputs of the TNG50-1 simulation, which is the highest resolution box of the gravito-magnetohydrodynamical simulation suite, IllustrisTNG\footnote{\url{https://www.tng-project.org}} \citep{Pillepich2018TNGmodel, Nelson2019_TNGdata_release, Pillepich2019_TNG50}.
-With a mass resolution of $m_\mathrm{DM} = 3.07 \times 10^5 \, \mathrm{M}_\odot /h$ and a volume of $(35 \, \mathrm{cMpc/h})^3$, this box is adapted to study the small-scale (kpc) filamentary streams in a statistical way.
+The analysis presented in this work uses the outputs of the TNG50-1 simulation, which is the box of the gravito-magnetohydrodynamical simulation suite, IllustrisTNG\footnote{\url{https://www.tng-project.org}} , with the highest resolution \citep{Pillepich2018TNGmodel, Nelson2019_TNGdata_release, Pillepich2019_TNG50}.
+With a mass resolution of $m_\mathrm{DM} = 3.07 \times 10^5 \, \mathrm{M}_\odot /h$ and a volume of $(35 \, \mathrm{cMpc/h})^3$, this box is adapted to study the small-scale (kiloparsec) filamentary streams in a statistical way.
 We note that the IllustrisTNG project was run with the moving-mesh code Arepo \citep{Arepo}, and the baryonic models and prescriptions were specifically calibrated on observational data to match the observed galaxy properties and statistics \citep{Pillepich2018TNGmodel, Nelson2019_TNGdata_release}.
 All the following results are derived from the TNG50-1 snapshot at redshift $z=2$.
-This redshift typically corresponds to the so-called `cosmic noon', the epoch where galaxies were the most actively star-forming and is therefore the ideal time to examine galaxy connectivity and its influence on star formation.
+This redshift typically corresponds to the so-called cosmic noon, the epoch in which galaxies formed stars most actively, which is therefore the ideal time at which to examine galaxy connectivity and its influence on star formation.